Welcome – I am an entrepreneurial freelance journalist

 In the spring of 2013, I circumnavigated the globe with a study abroad program called Semester At Sea, allowing me to travel to 13 countries on a ship and spend time with 9 entrepreneurs, Nobel Prize Laureate Desmond Tutu and other world leaders, which fundamentally changed the way I see the world.
 Being able to work closely with these change agents both in and outside the classroom on real-world projects thanks to the Unreasonable At Sea program, I witnessed first-hand how they created social value and measurable results.

-This profound experience led me to the realization that entrepreneurship is a powerful tool to help people address social, political and environmental challenges, and that journalists need an entrepreneurial mindset to take advantage of the opportunities this new age of journalism presents.
+This profound experience led me to the realization that journalists need an entrepreneurial mindset to take advantage of the opportunities this new age of journalism presents.